DeepPavlovAdmin/convai/README.md

 > NEW!
-Prizes have been announed (see below for details).
+Awards have been announed (see below for details).

 # ClariQ Overview